 Fidget Toys Fact Sheet.
 (PDF)

-The brief article summarizes information about several alternative treatments for ADHD and what we know so far about their effectiveness for treating ADHD.
+The brief article summarizes several alternative treatments for ADHD and what we know so far about their effectiveness for treating ADHD.

 Recommended Books for Parents